zerustech/ie-compatibility-tutorial/README.md

 ### Fix Corrupted User Profile ####
-For unknown reasons, some users who upgraded to Windows 10 will have troubles with creating new users.
+For unknown reasons, some users who upgraded to Windows 10 will have troubles with creating new user accounts.
 The issue is related to the corrupted Default profile, but the root cause is not clear.

 To fix the corrupted profile: